Pratik-7i/VIPER/README.md

 - `PresentorToInteractorProtocol` — *Presenter* calls, *Interactor* listens.
 - `PresenterToRouterProtocol` — *Presenter* calls, *Router* listens.

 Also, our protocol names must be different for different modules.
 One way to achieve this is to add the module name as a prefix.
-So the format could be `<Module-Name><Protocol-Name>` e.g if the module name is Login then view to presenter protocol name will be `LoginViewToPresenterProtocol`.
+So the format could be `<Module-Name><Protocol-Name>` e.g. if the module name is Login then view to presenter protocol name will be `LoginViewToPresenterProtocol`.

 ## Benefits of VIPER

 ### Testability

 - The loosely coupled modules ensure that testing is carried out easily and separately.
-- Apart from the modules themselves even the objects inside are very clearly segregated and ensure great Unit testing.
+- Apart from the modules themselves, even the objects inside are very clearly segregated and ensure great Unit testing.

 ### Collaboration friendly

 - Independent modules make VIPER great for large teams.
-Fewer merge conflicts, better testability and easier change of modules gives the freedom to create the initial architecture skeleton first and then passing it to other developers to implement logic.
+Fewer merge conflicts, better testability and easier change of modules give the freedom to create the initial architecture skeleton first and then passing it to other developers to implement logic.
 - The codebase is familiar to most developers.
 Files are smaller, logic is clearer and the overall stability and flexibility are higher.

 <img width="700" alt="Screenshot 2022-06-15 at 2 34 34 PM" src="https://user-images.githubusercontent.com/96768526/174663137-8d8bc5e7-2d8d-4526-ae6b-a0ea83d77de2.png">